orliesaurus/developer-evangelism/organising-events.md

 Optionally you should considering having "early birds ticket" and "last minute ticket"

+How to distribute tickets?
+Well, eventbrite.com is a great start, so are meetup.com and ti.to

 ##Speakers and Attendees
 Finding speakers and convincing speakers to come join you to present is a really tough job.
 There are no shortcuts, you need to be well connected with other developers and speakers from your area.
 Don't forget to ask your closest friends to ask their own friends network.
 The scale is limitless.
 Another good practice to follow during conferences, meetups and other events is to mix up speakers: new and old faces, oldschool and beginners.
 It's important to give everyone (who deserves it) a chance.